telefonicaid/fiware-orion/doc/manuals/user/update_operators.md

 ```

-you will get (randomly, in princple) one among this ones:
+you will get (randomly, in principle) one among this ones:

 * A gets increased its value by 1
 * A gets multiply its value by 10